BCODMO/documentation_external/docs/source/DOC_About.rst

 Intro
 ~~~~~~
 The Biological and Chemical Oceanography and Data Management Office (BCO-DMO)
-was created in 2006 to assemble, curate, and publicly serve all data and
-related products resulting from grants funded by the NSF core programs for
+is a domain-specific repository created to provide data management services to
+researchers funded by the National Science Foundation (NSF) Biological and
-Biological and Chemical Oceanography, and Office of Polar Programs.
+Chemical Oceanography Sections and Office of Polar Programs.

-Since that time, a rich database has been built of over 9,000 datasets of diverse data
+Since 2006 BCO-DMO has build a rich database containing over 9,000 datasets of
-types from over 2,600 contributors from physical, chemical, biological and/or
+diverse data types from over 2,600 contributors from physical, chemical,
-ecological and biogeochemical sub-domains representing 1,000 funded projects.
+biological and/or ecological and biogeochemical sub-domains representing 1,000
+funded projects.

-BCO-DMO is primarily funded by an NSF grant (OCE-1031253).
+BCO-DMO is funded by the US National Science Foundation (NSF, award #1435578)
+to curate oceanographic ecosystem sciences data and information products
+resulting from research projects funded within the NSF Division of
+Oceanography.

 Mission
 ~~~~~~~~